Top 10 Best Sites

 and equal protection under the law.”

-One of the many state “hate” facts is you can still get fired for being LGBT in 29 states.
+One of the many state “hate” facts is you can still get fired for being LGBTQ+ in 29 states.

 In 1997, all 50 states denied gays and lesbians the right to marry.

-We can now marry in 12 states and two tribal nations also allow same-sex marriage, but 30 states have passed constitutional amendments stating marriage is between a man and a woman only.
+We can now marry in all 50 states thanks to a Supreme Court ruling legalizing same-sex marriage, but we don’t know if that will hold, and we do know that 30 states have passed constitutional amendments in the past stating marriage is between a man and a woman only.

 Some cities, like Austin, Texas, approved a local ordinance in 2012 allowing domestic partnership agreements within the city limits as one way to circumnavigate state bans on same-sex marriage.

-My hometown of Portland, Maine, passed a domestic partnership ordinance in May of 2001, and now Maine has finally passed a statewide same-sex marriage bill by popular vote.
+My hometown of Portland, Maine, passed a domestic partnership ordinance in May of 2001, and Maine was among the first liberal states to pass a statewide same-sex marriage bill by popular vote.

 Yes, that’s a big deal.
-It only took four tries and more than 10 years of work.
+It took four tries and more than 10 years of work to accomplish.

-Many lesbians just ignore the law and have their own ceremonies with an officiate of some sort to perform the vows while having family and friends as witnesses.
+Many lesbians have their own ceremonies with an officiate of some sort to perform the vows while having family and friends as witnesses.

-While for some of you that can be the perfect solution, what most LGBT couples want are equal rights and equal protection under the law, and marriage is a big symbol for both.
+While for some a committed partnership without marriage can be the perfect solution, what most LGBTQ+ couples want are equal rights and equal protection under the law, and marriage is a big symbol for both.

 For you, is the whole idea of dating about finding a long-term relationship and fulfilling your gay girl dream of having a wedding with all the pomp and circumstance?

-I sure hope so, and don’t let your state stop you from getting fully married.
+I sure hope so, and don’t let the hate and ignorance of others stop you from getting fully married.

-When your darling gay girl and you decide it’s time to tie the knot and let the world know, then it’s time to schedule a vacation to New York state.
+When your darling gay girl and you decide it’s time to tie the knot and let the world know, then maybe it’s time to schedule a vacation to New York state where vendors will be only too happy to accomodate you.